Apr 01, 2026

 Jim is in sales and his organization works with a Customer Relationship Management system that is cumbersome.
 He struggles to send emails, document contact history and retrieve records.
 He received little training on the system when he started and instead learns by trial and error (or by asking busy sales colleagues).
 The process is slow and he’s frustrated.
 But after his first few gentle hints to his manager about the system were brushed aside, he feels stuck with a system that slows him down.
 He stops caring about efficiencies.
 He stops mentioning his frustration.
 His sales are adequate and no one appears to care that they could instead be amazing.

-Sometimes, of course, we as managers feel powerless to affect change.
-We face some of the same frustrations our employees face: antiquated systems or processes, absent leaders or boards calling shots with limited understanding of the business.
+Sometimes, of course, managers feel powerless to affect change, facing some of the same frustrations employees face: antiquated systems or processes, absent leaders or shareholders calling shots with limited understanding of the business.
 We ourselves may not be fully engaged.

 But we are not truly powerless.
 We can do something.